HedgeComp/OttoPilot-PreFlight/README.md

 4. Capture or snapshot the VM

-- After `decryptandprep.ps1` completes and the VM has been prepared (and optionally shut down by sysprep), take a snapshot or save the image as your completed VM image depending on your workflow.
+- After `decryptandprep.ps1` completes and the VM has been prepared (and optionally shut down by sysprep),

+> **IMPORTANT — Do NOT skip this step**
+>
+> Before you take a snapshot or capture the VM image, REMOVE the VM's **Network
+> Adapter** (or disconnect the virtual network) to prevent the VM from
+> communicating on the network.
+Failing to remove or disconnect the network
+> adapter may cause Autopilot profile caching or unexpected device registration.
+>
+> After removing/disconnecting the network adapter, take a snapshot or export
+> the VM image as your completed VM image depending on your workflow.

 5. Run Postflight (collect CSVs)